pmhart/tribes3scripts/README.md

 ### Rainmeter Settings

 - `ENABLE_RAINMETER`: Turn on and off the Rainmeter loadout HUD.
 - `PATH_RAINMETER`: Set this path if you have "Rainmeter" installed.
-Default is an empty string.
+Should be set to the default.

 ### Inventory Loadout Hotkeys